sabrinasaven/sabrinaplaystheharp/README.md

 accordion, and the contact form
-`images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media

-What's new in this revision
+`images/` — placeholder photos and social icons (replace these) `audio/`, `video/` — placeholder folders for your own media What's new in this revision
-Hero image spacing — removed the blank bands that could appear above and below the hero photo by switching from `object-fit: contain` back to `object-fit: cover`.
-For a photo that's already exactly 4:3 (as yours is), `cover` and `contain` look identical — nothing is cropped — but `cover` guarantees the frame is always fully filled, with no possibility of letterbox bars even from a sub-pixel ratio mismatch.
+Hero image gaps (actual fix) — removed the forced CSS `aspect-ratio` box and `object-fit` on the hero image entirely.
+It previously created a separate 4:3 "frame" that the browser had to reconcile the photo against — any tiny mismatch showed up as blank bands (in the page background color, so they were easy to mistake for layout gaps rather than letterboxing).
+The image now just displays at its own natural size, full width.
+Since your photo is already exactly 4:3, it renders at that exact ratio, edge-to-edge, directly under the nav bar — no gaps, no cropping.
 Previously
 Hero image (mobile fix) — fixed a bug where a mobile CSS rule was unintentionally re-adding side padding to the hero section.